jonro2955/job-tracker-client/tasks.md

 https://stackoverflow.com/questions/12603307/convert-byte-array-to-the-original-file-in-javascript

 Show some kind of progress animation while the save action is being performed on the back end.
 Or show a confirmation popup when express returns with a successful post response.

+If user is logged out, load a bunch of sample job applications so that guests can use the search feature and all the other features like saving records.